 Our audits were conducted for the purpose of forming an opinion on the basic financial statements taken as a whole.
-As discussed in Note 17 to the financial statements, the Company presented the supplementary information for the year ended December 31, 2023 required by the Bureau of Internal Revenue in a supplementary schedule filed separately from the basic financial statements.
-The supplementary information for the years ended December 31, 2023 and 2022 required by the Bangko Sentral ng Pilipinas as disclosed in Note 21 to the financial statements is also presented for purposes of additional analysis and is not a required part of the basic financial statements prepared in accordance with PFRS.
-Such supplementary information is the responsibility of management.
-The supplementary information, however, is neither a required part of the basic financial statements prepared in accordance with PFRS nor a required disclosure under the Revised Securities Regulation Code Rule 68 of the Philippine Securities and Exchange Commission.
+As discussed in Note 17 to the financial statements, the Company presented the supplementary information for the year ended December 31, 2024 required by the Bureau of Internal Revenue (BIR) in a supplementary schedule filed separately from the basic financial statements.
+The supplementary information for the years ended December 31, 2024 and 2023 required by the Bangko Sentral ng Pilipinas (BSP) as disclosed in Note 21 to the financial statements is also presented for purposes of additional analysis and is not a required part of the basic financial statementary information required by the BIR and BSP are the responsibility of management.
+The supplementary information, however, is neither a required part of the basic financial statements prepared in accordance with PFRS Accounting Standards nor a required disclosure under the Revised Securities Regulation Code Rule 68 of the Philippine Securities and Exchange Commission.
 The supplementary information has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, is fairly stated in all material respects in relation to the basic financial statements taken as a whole.